yast/y2r/spec/y2r_spec.md

 ### Function Definitions

-Y2R translates YCP function definitions as Ruby method definitions.
+Y2R translates toplevel function definitions as Ruby method definitions.
 It maintains pass-by-value semantics for all types except `boolean`, `integer` and `symbol`, (which are all immutable) and parameters passed by reference.

 #### YCP (complete code)